 Kelly is a native of Omaha, Nebraska where she attended Daniel J. Gross Catholic High School and graduated from Creighton University.
 Kelly began her work in Pottawattamie County in 2003 when she was hired as an Environmental Educator at Hitchcock Nature Center in Honey Creek, IA for the Pottawattamie County Conservation Board.
 In her nearly thirteen years with the Conservation Board, Kelly was primarily responsible for presenting environmental education programs to the public.
 Kelly served on the Iowa Association of Naturalists’ Executive Committee from 2012-2015.

 With a deep appreciation of philanthropy, Kelly began as Director of Operations for the Pottawattamie County Community Foundation in September of 2015.
 Kelly was named to the 2016 class of 40 Greater Omaha, Sarpy County and Council Bluffs entrepreneurs, executives and professional men and women under the age of 40 (40 Under 40) by the Midlands Business Journal.
-She is a member of the Association of Fundraising Professionals, is currently participating in the Leadership Council Bluffs program, is a board member for the Iowa Parks Foundation’s Loess Hills Missouri River Region, and serves on the Down Syndrome Alliance of the Midlands’ Gala Committee.
+She is a member of the Association of Fundraising Professionals, a graduate of the Leadership Council Bluffs program, a board member for the Iowa Parks Foundation’s Loess Hills Missouri River Region, and serves on the Down Syndrome Alliance of the Midlands’ Gala Committee.

 Kelly and her husband, Nate, and four children live in Council Bluffs.